stacks-archive/blockstack-react-native/BlockstackSDK/README.md

 # react-native-blockstack [![npm version](https://img.shields.io/npm/v/react-native-blockstack.svg)](https://www.npmjs.com/package/react-native-blockstack)
 *Decentralized identity and storage with Blockstack in React Native*

+Welcome to the React Native bridge of the Blockstack SDK.
+This bridge exists to help you get started quickly developing react native apps, but not all functionality available in the official native Blockstack SDK has been bridged over.
+As this is a community maintained repo, feel free to fill in the gaps and submit a pull request.
+For questions, concerns, ideas, or requests, open an issue, join the Blockstack Community Slack (https://community.blockstack.org/slack), or reach out in the forums (https://forum.blockstack.org).
+Happy hacking!

 ## Getting started

 `$ npm install react-native-blockstack --save`